bab2min/tomotopy/tomotopy/documentation.rst

 History
 -------
+* 0.7.0 (2020-04-18)
+    * `tomotopy.DTModel` was added into the package.
+    * A bug in `tomotopy.utils.Corpus.save` was fixed.
+    * A new method `tomotopy.Document.get_count_vector` was added into Document class.
+    * Now linux distributions use manylinux2010 and an additional optimization is applied.

 * 0.6.2 (2020-03-28)
     * A critical bug related to `save` and `load` was fixed.
 Version 0.6.0 and 0.6.1 have been removed from releases.